Modern Archival

 Share

-Please note: These rugs are old and have lived a long life.
+Free Shipping within 48 hours | Returns accepted | Questions?
+DM me on Instagram | Clean, well cared for, and ready for use!
 When dealing with antique and vintage rugs it is very common to see color & size variations, signs of wear, repairs, etc. I photograph using natural light only.
 I do not retouch or otherwise manipulate images of rugs.
-Prices are very competitive because the rugs are not professionally cleaned.
-Every rug is however vacuumed two times front and back.

 View full details